Utah's Cutest Resort Professionals

 What's the funniest or most interesting story/gossip you’ve heard on the lift?
 "I just found out Alta will be getting a new avalanche puppy next season!"

 Ski Utah: Kicker

 Kicker may not be an avalanche dog, but he is Ski Utah's favorite adventure dog.
 Only a few months old, Kicker has already been splitboarding, snowmobiling, winter-camping, skiing, ice climbing, rappelling and more.
 Kicker's papa is Ski Utah's blogger, Andrew Muse.
 Andrew is training Kicker to be the most adventure-bound dog of all time.
 To view more cute pictures/videos of Kicker and witness the thrilling escapades he and Andrew go on, check out Andrew's instagram!
-They are about to leave Utah for three months to go play in British Columbia and Alaska - have fun boys!

 What's your favorite song to jam to on the slopes? "'Space Jam' for sure!"

 What's the funniest or most interesting story/gossip you’ve heard on the lift?
 "I found out where they put the moguls in the winter!"

 Check out the video below of Kicker snowboarding with Andrew.
 This puppy is already a pro and killing it at life.

 #kickerdog 's first puppy powered tour was a huge success!!!
 He apparently takes after me with his 1st tomahawk.
 Such a proud moment in my life. #snowboarding #dogs #adventure #tinyhomeadventure #epic #fun #splitboarding #puppyeatingshit #inthebestwaypossible @maverik_inc @rossignol @coastportland @gopro @goalzero @ruffwear